 Support in school Wrap Around Care Funzone Out of School Club runs on site at Walkwood Church of England Middle School.
 Funzone care for children from 4 - 13 years of age during school term time and all school holidays (closed for one week over Christmas).
 Opening hours are 7.30 am - 6 pm.
 Telephone: 07703 610788 College Leader Support in School Each college has a College Leader who is a consistent member of staff to which children build up and form a relationship with.
 College leaders meet regularly with children and parents when support or learning needs are identified.
 College leaders liaise daily with pastoral manager and safeguarding leads to ensure pupil's needs are being met.
 Pastoral Manager Support in School Each college has a Pastoral Manager who provides daily, weekly or occasional pastoral support for pupils.
 Pupils build up a relationship with their pastoral manager throughout their journey at school.
 Their college remains the same from Year to Year 8 which allows them to have a consistent point of contact within school they can go to.
-Lunchtime club School operate Lunchtime clubs for children who have been identified as having difficulties managing their school lunch time.
+Thrive Within school we have Thrive trained staff who support children's emotional needs.
+'If children have been emotionally thrown off track, either temporarily or over longer periods, Thrive helps us understand the needs being signalled by their behaviour and gives us targeted strategies and activities to help them re-engage'.
+(Taken from the Thrive Approach Website 2020) Lunchtime club School operate Lunchtime clubs for children who have been identified as having difficulties managing their school lunch time.
 Lunchtime club is by invitation only.